TobyJWalker/ticket-booking-go/README.md

 - Goroutines

+## About Go

+Go is a statically typed, compiled programming language designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
+Go is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.

+Go code is organised into packages.
+A package is a collection of source files in the same directory that are compiled together.
+Functions, types, variables, and constants defined in one source file are visible to all other source files within the same package.
+All code must be included in a package.

 ## Initialising a Go project

 A Go project must be initialised before any Go code can be ran.
 This is done by creating a `go.mod` file in the root directory of the project.
 This can be done by running the following command: